230Daniel/Utili/src/Frontend/src/documents/privacy.md

 | Message Logs  | Per-Guild with Per-Channel override | The content and metadata of messages sent within the last 30 days (author id, timestamp, content)                | Once a message has been edited or deleted its previous state is not accessible, so information must be stored about messages before they are edited or deleted in order for it to be possible to retrieve the previous state of a message |
 | Role Persist  | Per-Guild with Per-Role override    | The IDs of the roles that a member had when they left the guild                                                  | To add the roles back once the member rejoins                                                                                                                                                                                             |

-When we talk about "Sensitive Information" in this Privacy Policy, we are talking both about Account Information and Sensitive Discord Information.
+When we reference "Sensitive Information" in this Privacy Policy, we are referencing both about Account Information and Sensitive Discord Information.

+When accessing some pages of the Site, your IP address (a personal identifier and form of personal data) is temporarily recorded.
+This information is later referred to in this policy as "IP Address Information".
+IP Address Information is never saved to non-volatile storage on our systems.

 ## How we use your Sensitive Information